weaviate/weaviate-io/developers/weaviate/search/similarity.md

 import ImgSrchPyCodeV3 from '!!raw-loader!/_includes/code/howto/search.image-v3.py';
 import ImgSrchTSCode from '!!raw-loader!/_includes/code/howto/search.image.ts';

-To find objects with the nearest vector to an input image, use [`nearImage`](../api/graphql/search-operators.md#nearimage).
+Use the [`Near Image`](../api/graphql/search-operators.md#nearimage) operator to find objects with the nearest vector to an image.<br/>
 This example uses a base64 representation of an image.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">